 Symptoms include fever, joint pain, swelling, redness, and warmth.

-Quick treatment with antibiotics is needed to stop the risk of joint damage.
+Quick treatment with antibiotics if bacteria are the source of infection is needed to stop the risk for joint damage.

 Other treatments include medicines for pain and fever, draining the joint, physical therapy, and splints.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 Know the reason for the visit and what you want to happen.

 Before your visit, write down questions you want answered.